Why Learn Russian? 10 Powerful Reasons

 Do I need to live in Russia to become fluent?

 Absolutely not!
-In 2025, you can reach advanced Russian without leaving home:
+You can reach advanced Russian without leaving home:

 Living in Russia accelerates the process, but it's not required.